wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 };
 ```

-9. Now in the body of resources just create a mock value and return
+9. Now in the body of resources just create a mock value and return.

 ```ballerina
 service on new http:Listener(0) {